+In dimension $s$, indices for the flow of information along all Cartesian directions can be defined for nearest-neighbor qubit QCA, and fully classify the latter modulo FDQCs.
+For qudits, conditions that allow for classification cannot be derived in general, thus we enforce them as additional constraints on the local update rule, generalizing the classification to QCA with cells of prime dimension.

+This result marks an instance of an index in dimension~$\geq 3$, and although it pertains a minimal system, it retains considerable interest for applications in quantum computing and the topological phases of matter ~\cite{stephen2019subsystem,po2016chiral,fidkowski2019interacting,kitaev2006topological,haah2022topological}, quantum chaos and scrambling dynamics~\cite{gong2021topological,ranard2022converse}.

+To substantiate the significance of our classification, we leveraged it to simulate various families of QCA and studied their entangling power versus the parameters of their quantum gates.
+Quantifying entanglement~\cite{horodecki2009quantum} at each stage of a process represents indeed a significant indication of its complexity.

-However, locality cannot be easily defined in a quantum scenario due to the no-cloning theorem~\cite{Wootters:1982aa}.
-More precisely, evaluation of a quantum ``function'' (i.e. application of an evolution operator) on the neighbourhood of $\bm x$, necessarily alters the state of the neighbourhood, and thus the latter is not available for the evaluation of the state of any cell $\bm y$ whose neighbourhood intersects that of $\bm x$.
-For this reason, for quantum cellular automata, it is much easier to define the local action in a way that avoids reference to the evolution of states, i.e.~recurring to the Heisenberg picture.
+A classical cellular automaton, such as Conway's game of life, comprises a lattice of cells, each containing a $d$-level system, along with a \emph{homogeneous} and \emph{local} update rule, i.e.~the same function updates the state of any cell $\bm x$ at step $t+1$ according to the state of neighboring cells of $\bm x$ at step $t$.
+However, in the quantum case, locality cannot be easily defined due to the no-cloning theorem~\cite{Wootters:1982aa}.
+Specifically, evaluation of a quantum ``function'' on the neighborhood of $\bm x$, necessarily alters its state, interfering with the evaluation of the state of any cell $\bm y$ whose neighborhood intersects that of $\bm x$.
+For this reason, in the quantum scenario it is much easier to define the local update avoiding reference to states, i.e.~recurring to the Heisenberg picture.

-In this perspective, locality amounts to the requirement that an operator that is localised in a cell $\bm x$---intuitively speaking, an operator of the form $O_{\bm x}\otimes I$, with $I$ acting on all the remaining cells---after one step of evolution represented by some completely positive map $\alpha$, gets spread only over the neighbourhood $\cN_{\bm x}$ of $\bm x$, i.e. $\alpha(O_{\bm x}\otimes I)=O'_{\cN_{\bm x}}\otimes I$.
-The subscripts indicate the sites where a given algebra is supported.
-Homogeneity, on the other hand, is phrased as commutation of $\alpha$ with translations on the lattice, that are in turn defined in the Heisenberg picture as $\tau^{\bm x}(O_{\bm y}\otimes I)=O_{\bm x+\bm y}\otimes I$ \footnote{We used the additive notation which is suitable only if translations on the lattice are abelian.
-This is the case for the remainder of the paper, even though more general situations can be conceived~\cite{ARRIGHI_MARTIEL_NESME_2018,DAriano:2016aa,Perinotti_2020}}.